 Black Hills Chapter

-Black Hills Chapter Summer Potluck and Meeting: July 14, 6:00pm
+Black Hills Chapter Potluck and Meeting: February 9, 6:00pm

 Sign our petition asking SD Tourism Secretary James Hagen to take a stand against the proposed Dewey Burdock uranium mine in the Southern Black Hills and protect South Dakota’s reputation as a tourist destination.
 Then please share the petition with your friends.

 The Black Hills Chapter launched in June 2011 and has membership in Pennington, Meade, Fall River, Shannon, Custer and Lawrence counties.

 We are united in our concern for the stewardship of the land and the empowerment of people in our communities.
 Our mission is to cultivate a vibrant local economy and community linked to the land that sustains the people of the Black Hills region.
 We organize for

 Community: Building strong, vibrant communities; collaborating and organizing to empower people for actions on decisions that affect our quality of life.

 Local Food: Raising awareness of the health and economic benefits of local food; encouraging choices that support thriving Black Hills agriculture markets.